 - User can provide payment details only once, configure default, and choose a different card for each purchase.

 - Hopefully, if your app supports In-App Purchase, your customers now can pay with Apple Pay.
 Before that, Apple Pay was only allowed for physical goods, and required complex setup.
 I think 30% cut remains, but it potentially can allow Apple to switch to a 0% cut and just have much smaller commission they get from banks when you use Apple Pay.

 - User can use Wallet app settings to set a default card, instead of iOS payment settings.

 Putting simply, if you can use Apple Pay to pay for your commute, buy a loaf of bread, or any web purchase, you now also can use the same technology when buying software on the App Store, wonderful.

 Running iOS 13.7, UK App Store.
 I don’t see this on the Mac.

 Update, October 8

 I was billed for my iCloud Storage and the payment went through my card as usual.
 When I tried to remove this card from Apple ID payment settings, iOS told me I have to have at least one payment method available, despite that I have a second Apple Pay option configured in the list of payment methods.
-I am not sure is this because I am a family organiser, but, most likely, you still have to have a card details entered into your Apple ID.
+I am not sure is because I am a family organiser, but, most likely, you still have to have card details entered into your Apple ID.
 Apple Pay won’t be used for iCloud storage billing, and, possibly, subscriptions.

-I have changed post tile from “App Store now Supports Apple Pay” to the new one and changed “This brings new possibilities:” to “This could bring new possibilities:”.
+I have changed the post tile from “App Store now Supports Apple Pay” to the new one and changed “This brings new possibilities:” to “This could bring new possibilities:”.